c0ded00d1e12/ecen224/_labs/c-programming.md

 For the rest of the labs this semester, we will be focusing on building a strong foundation of programming using the C programming language.
 C is a old, yet very important language that is still actively used in development today.
 The creators of C, [Dennis Ritchie](https://computerhistory.org/profile/dennis-ritchie/) and [Ken Thompson](https://computerhistory.org/profile/ken-thompson/) are also the creators of the Unix operating system, the predecessor to the Linux system we are using in this class.
 A good understanding of how C and Unix work will provide good insight into how most computers work in general.

-The philosophy of this lab is that the best way to learn something is to jump in and do it. **Most of this page will be reference for all the problems and programming challenges in the lab README.md.
-We suggest you bring up VS Code (with the repository for this lab) and the webpage side-by-side.**
+The philosophy of this lab is that the best way to learn something is to jump in and do it.
+Most of this page will be reference for all the problems and programming challenges in the lab README.md.

 ### A simple C Program